Skip to Content

 A modern duplex with large windows and wooden accents, set in a lush green landscape.

-Buying a duplex, triplex, or fourplex, and now a single-family with an ADU is one of the smartest things you can do in real estate.
+Buying a duplex, triplex, or fourplex, and now a single-family home with an ADU is one of the most strategic moves you can make in real estate.

 You become a homeowner and a landlord with one transaction.

-But not every buyer knows about an FHA rule that could make it easier to buy a multifamily property than a single-family (1-unit) home.
+But not every buyer knows about an FHA rule that could make it even easier to buy a multifamily property than a single-family home.

-FHA rental income guidelines in 2024 point out the ability to use future rents on the subject property to qualify.
+FHA rental income guidelines in 2025 enable borrowers to use future rents on the property to qualify for an FHA loan.

 In this article: